powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 **Objective:** Build a reusable macro for generating surrogate keys without hashing

 **Background:**
-Your organization requires surrogate keys that are human-readable and debuggable (not hashed).
+Your organisation requires surrogate keys that are human-readable and debuggable (not hashed).
 The existing `cents_to_dollars` macro shows the pattern for custom macros.

 **Task:**